DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 ### 5.8 Sensor placement

 Setting up the CAM first requires locating sensors.
 When deciding on sensor location, be aware that the sensor response is slow compared to conventional sensors.
-Allowing for 500mSec delay, which at 100kph equates to 150mm of travel(in HO), may influence sensor placement.
+Allowing for 500mSec delay, which at 100kph equates to 150mm of travel (in HO), may influence sensor placement.
 Best performance is obtained if the sensors are not within 20 rows/columns of an image edge.
-Remember to save to EPROM with the‘e’ command once satisfied.Virtual sensor location can be set up in several ways.
-Option D is preferred.
+Remember to save to EPROM with the ‘e’ command once satisfied.Virtual sensor location can be set up in several ways.
+Option **d.** is preferred.

 **a.** &nbsp; Automatic loading from EPROM on bootup.
 This is only applicable after an initial sensor set has been established and command'e' used to save them to EPROM.

-**b.** &nbsp; The bright LED method: Place a bright LED at the required location and reduce room lighting if needed.Issue an's%%' command(e.g.s00 for an off-track reference sensor) and wait for the CAM to scan and locate the LED and setup sensor coordinates.
-Remove the LED, restore lighting, and perform an‘r%%’ for new reference images.
+**b.** &nbsp; The bright LED method: Place a bright LED at the required location and reduce room lighting if needed.Issue an '**s%%**' command(e.g.s00 for an off-track reference sensor) and wait for the CAM to scan and locate the LED and setup sensor coordinates.
+Remove the LED, restore lighting, and perform an ‘**r%%**’ for new reference images.

 **c.** &nbsp; Issue a ‘**k%%,rrr,xxx**’ command to place sensor%% at CAM pixel position xxx(column) and row rrr(y).
-This method is most useful for "tweaking" coordinates if you want to adjust the result of the LED method(the CAM has 240 rows/lines of 320 pixels each, numbered from 0).
-Use the‘**i%%**’ command for status of sensor.NOTE: Use ‘**k**' to set up test sensors initially, but delay setting final positions until Processing 4 installed and enhanced ‘**k**’ and ‘**a**’ available.
-The alternate advanced‘a’ command does 3 commands in one(i.e. k, a & r).
+This method is most useful for "tweaking" coordinates if you want to adjust the result of the LED method (the CAM has 240 rows/lines of 320 pixels each, numbered from 0).
+Use the ‘**i%%**’ command for status of sensor.NOTE: Use ‘**k**' to set up test sensors initially, but delay setting final positions until Processing 4 installed and enhanced ‘**k**’ and ‘**a**’ available.
+The alternate advanced ‘**a**’ command does 3 commands in one(i.e. k, a & r).

 **d.** &nbsp; Running Processing 4, an image can be downloaded, a bsNo. nominated by typing k%% (or a%%) and the mouse click on the image appends coordinates to k%%.
 Press Enter if the command is complete and correct.Similarly, the enhanced version of'a%%' sets position, enables, and records a reference all in one command.

 ### 5.9 Sensor status and save

-Once a sensor has been located, the'p$' command can show/tabulate all defined positions up to bank$.
+Once a sensor has been located, the 'p$' command can show/tabulate all defined positions up to bank$.
 To enable a sensor use the '**a%%**' command.
 This will enable AND record a new reference image for the sensor.
 It will then be included in the screen “data dump”.
 Only “enable” sensors when UN-occupied, or do an **r%%** later when the sensor is empty.
 Also, remember to do an '**e**' command when you want to save positions in EPROM for next time.

 ### 5.10 Set a Sensor Threshold